American Cordillera

-The American Cordillera (/ˌkɔːrdl̩ˈjɛrə/ KOR-dəl-YERR-ə) is a chain of mountain ranges (cordilleras), consisting of an almost continuous sequence of mountain ranges that form the western "backbone" of the Americas.
-Aconcagua is the highest peak of the chain.
+The American Cordillera (/ˌkɔːrdl̩ˈjɛrə/ KOR-dəl-YERR-ə) is a chain of mountain ranges (cordilleras) consisting of an almost continuous sequence of mountain ranges that form the western "backbone" of the Americas.
 It is also the backbone of the volcanic arc that forms the eastern half of the Pacific Ring of Fire.
+Aconcagua is the highest peak.

 Description

 North America

 The overlapping and parallel ranges begin in the north with the Alaska Range and Brooks Range in Alaska, and run through the Yukon into British Columbia.
 The main belt of the Rocky Mountains along with the parallel Columbia Mountains and Coast Ranges of mountains and islands continue through British Columbia and Vancouver Island.
 In the United States, the Cordillera branches include the Rockies, the Sierra Nevada, the Cascades, and various small Pacific coastal ranges.
 In Mexico, the Cordillera continues through the Sierra Madre Occidental and Sierra Madre Oriental, as well as the backbone mountains of the Baja California peninsula.

 The Cordillera carries on through the mountain ranges of Central America in Guatemala, Honduras, Nicaragua, Costa Rica, and Panama, and becomes the Andes Mountains of South America.